 “Obama said his rule without law gave him the right to murder at will.
 Trump agrees.
 It is critical to wake up everyday people before we lose the rest of our civil rights.”

 “A revolution is a struggle to the death between the future and the past,” Fidel once memorably said.
 Though the man has died, the ideas for which he struggled and to which he dedicated his life will undoubtedly live on, not just in Cuba but anywhere imperialism and the exploitation of the weak by the strong is a fact of life.”

-We cannot continue spending trillions killing millions for billionaires in pursuit of corporate empire.
+We can’t continue spending trillions killing millions for billionaires in pursuit of corporate empire.